COSO Enterprise Risk Management (ERM) Framework — 2017

 Overview

 The COSO Enterprise Risk Management (ERM) Framework—2017 is an integrated risk management framework that enables organizations to identify, assess, manage, and monitor risks to achieve their strategic and operational objectives.
+It provides a structured approach for embedding risk management practices into decision-making processes, supporting both value creation and the protection of enterprise assets.

 Why it Matters